qurafi/kitva/README.md

   - and more.

 ## Get Started
+**NOTE**: This is still in alpha.
+If you have any issue or feedback, please raise a new issue.
 `npm i kitva ajv ajv-formats@beta`
 `pnpm i kitva ajv ajv-formats@beta`

 And then run this command to setup everything:
 `npm run kitva`
 `pnpm kitva`

+Afer that, you may need to restart your typescript server.

 **NOTE:** This command will edit your vite config, tsconfig and create $lib/validation/hook file, so it's recommended to commit your work.